 This family-friendly attraction has rides galore to keep children of all ages happy.
 There are gentle rides and attractions for children as young as two, with thrilling rollercoasters for teens.
 Most of the festival site is buggy-friendly and there are baby-changing facilities at various toilets.

-Enjoy many activities with the little ones, including Winter Wonderland ice skating, Zippo's Christmas Circus, Peter Pan on Ice, The Snowman Experience, Teletubbies Christmas Show and The Magical Ice Kingdom presents The Secret Forest.
+Winter Wonderland 2019 activities with the little ones will include: ice skating, Zippo's Christmas Circus, Paddington on Ice, Mr Men and Little Miss – The Show and The Magical Ice Kingdom presents A Christmas Carol.

 5. Wrap up warm

 It can get pretty chilly in the winter months and since the festival is an open-air event, we'd recommend wearing a hat, scarf, gloves and a warm coat.
-This is especially important if you're visiting Bar Ice or The Magical Ice Kingdom presents The Secret Forest, chilled to a frosty -10C (14F)... brrr!
+This is especially important if you're visiting Bar Ice or The Magical Ice Kingdom presents A Christmas Carol, chilled to a frosty -10C (14F)... brrr!
 But, if you're feeling cold, you're never far away from a mulled wine or a hot chocolate.